Les Filles go online. Télé Gourmet with Maître Philippe & Filles. Cut cheese properly.

 Les Filles gehen online.
 Télé Gourmet mit Maître Philippe & Filles.
 Käse richtig schneiden. - Maître Philippe & Filles

-Have you ever experienced that intercultural differences arose on the cheese platter and a dispute broke out about how to cut the cheese correctly?
-Of course, there's no absolute right or wrong about the whole thing, but we'll explain how it's done in France and what the French think when they don't slice their cheese.
-One could also speak of a mere formality, because the rules for the correct cutting technique result from the shape of the cheese.
-In this short film, we explain what you have to consider.
-Have fun!
+Have you ever experienced intercultural differences at a cheese platter, resulting in an argument over how to properly slice cheese?
+Of course, there's no absolute right or wrong, but we'll explain how it's done in France and what the French think when they don't slice their cheese.
+You could also call it a mere formality, because the rules for correct slicing are determined by the shape of the cheese.
+We'll explain what you need to keep in mind in this short film.
+Enjoy!

 All facts at a glance:

-• Which knife you use for which cheese is determined by the consistency of the cheese in question:
+• Which knife you use for which cheese depends on the consistency of the cheese:

-> Soft cheese and blue cheese are best cut with a classic soft cheese knife with the characteristic notches, because the cheese does not stick to it so much.
+> Soft cheese and blue cheese are best cut with a classic soft cheese knife with the characteristic notches, as the cheese does not stick to it as much.

-> For all other cheeses we use a long, slender knife with a smooth blade.
+> For all other cheeses we use a long, slim knife with a smooth blade.

-> At home you are well served with a practical all-rounder such as the so-called office knife from Opinel .
-This cuts all cheeses.
+> At home, you'll be perfectly served with a practical all-rounder, such as the Opinel office knife .
+It cuts all types of cheese.

-• In general, the shape of the cheese dictates how it is cut.
-The aim is to cut equal pieces so that each cheese can be tasted in its entirety, i.e. from the rind to the heart.
+• In general, the shape of the cheese determines how it should be sliced.
+The idea is to cut equal pieces so that each cheese can be tasted in its entirety, from the rind to the heart.

-• So you don't cut the famous Camembert into slices, but into cake-shaped pieces.
-So everyone who eats it gets the same amount of bark and heart.
+• For example, the famous Camembert is cut not into slices, but into pie-shaped pieces.
+This way, everyone who eats it gets the same amount of rind and heart.

 - - -